- Russia invasion delays recovery. Uncertainty and higher prices weigh on the economy.

 - Gold benefits from all kinds of uncertainties.
 Rising real yields slow it down, but are less dangerous with a restrictive Fed.

-- Industrial metals temporarily weaker due to China lockdowns.
+- Industrial metals are temporarily weaker due to lockdowns in China.
 Long-term supply shortage remains unaffected.

 - The ECB remains hesitant.
 The euro will therefore probably remain under pressure until the ECB changes its key interest rate.

 - The exchange rate had fallen to below 1.04 US dollars per euro.
 Last week there was now a recovery to 1.07.